alexandrsashin/useful-frontend/README.md

 HTML color codes and names: https://www.computerhope.com/htmcolor.htm
 Get colors and typography info about webpage: http://stylifyme.com

+## Tools
+GitBook is where you create, write and organize documentation and books with your team: https://www.gitbook.com

 ## Meetups and conferences
 RuFrontendEvents information about Russian conferences and meetups: https://www.facebook.com/rufrontendevents
 MoscowJS meetups https://www.facebook.com/groups/moscowjs